tomjoht/tomjoht.github.io/_posts/2019/5/2019-05-22-the-full-stack-technical-writer.md

 - technical-writing
 keywords:
 bitlink: https://idratherbewriting.site/fullstacktechwriterdebate
-summary: "A reader asks whether he should be focusing not only on writing good developer docs but also building out doc portals and marketing material &mdash; in other words, being more of a 'full-stack' technical writer.
+description: "A reader asks whether he should be focusing not only on writing good developer docs but also building out doc portals and marketing material &mdash; in other words, being more of a 'full-stack' technical writer.
 This question taps into the dilemma between being a specialist or generalist."
 ---

 A reader recently asked,